D-STAR: Usable range compared to FM

-Emergency Communications Concerns
+Emergency communications concerns

 Many advanced D-STAR features rely on internet connections although simplex, repeated and crossband gateway voice and data communications do not.
 During widespread disasters that compromise commercial telecommunications infrastructure, D-STAR systems (as well as other modes that rely on the internet) may suffer outages or feature degradation that impacts operations.
 Without simulating such outages during drills, it is difficult to assess the impact of or establish D-STAR service recovery procedures in the event of such failures.
 As of the fall of 2011, there has been almost no discussion in the ham radio literature regarding actual drills where D-STAR systems were tested with completely failed or even intermittent telecommunications infrastructure.
 Comprehensive emergency communications plans used by ARES and other such organizations should address the possibility that such systems may not function as intended during major disasters.

 The loss of Internet does not degrade the local operation of a D-STAR repeater system.
 Over the Internet linking and routing of traffic may be degraded.
 Some groups are using microwave-based systems, such as HamWAN, to link repeaters.

 Cost

-In Icom's radio line, D-STAR does significantly add to the cost of a radio, which is a barrier to the adoption of the technology.
-In 2006 the cost of a D-STAR radio was compared to that of a standard analog radio, and the price difference was nearly double.
-This is due partly to the per-unit cost for the voice codec hardware and/or license and partly to manufacturer research and development costs that need to be amortized.
-As is the case with any product, as more units are sold, the R&D portion of the cost will decrease over time.
-The D-STAR capable radios also cost more than their equivalents from other brands, even before the D-STAR options boards are added (in the UK as of April 2011, Martin Lynch & Sons' website lists the Icom 2820 (without D-STAR) at £489, while the equivalent Yaesu, the FT8800, is listed at just £337).
+In Icom's radio line, D-STAR used to significantly add to the cost of a radio, which was a barrier to the adoption of the technology.
+While in 2006 the cost of a D-STAR radio was compared to that of a standard analog radio, and the price difference was nearly double, in 2024 D-STAR is standard fare in many amateur radio transceivers, fixed-base (Icom IC-9700), mobile (Icom IC-7100) and hand-held (Icom IC-705, IC-905, IC-50A and IC-52A).
+This decrease in price is due to the per-unit cost for the voice codec hardware and/or license and partly to manufacturer research and development costs that has now been amortized.
+As is the case with any product, as more units were sold, the R&D portion of the cost decreased over time.

-FlexRadio Systems D-STAR implementation requires the use of a $129 add-on module to their FLEX-6000 Series Radios.
+FlexRadio Systems D-STAR implementation requires the use of an add-on module to their FLEX-6000 Series Radios.